10 Ways A Managed IT Service Provider Can Prevent Cyber Attacks

 Every employee needs their own login for every application and program.
 Several users connecting under the same

 credentials can put your business at risk.
 Having separate logins for each staff member will help you reduce the number of attack fronts.
-Users only log in once each day and will only use their own set of logins.
+Users only log in once daily and will only use their own logins.
 Greater security isn’t the only benefit, you’ll also get improved usability.

 9. Access Management

-One of the risks as a business owner and having employees is them installing software on business-owned devices that
+One of the risks of a business owner and having employees is installing software on business-owned devices that

 could compromise your systems.
-Having managed admin rights and blocking your staff from installing or even accessing certain data on your network is beneficial to your security.
-It’s your business, protect it!
+Having managed admin rights and blocking your staff from installing or accessing certain data on your network is beneficial to your security.
+It’s your business; protect it!

 access to everything in your system and any application you use.
-Having different passwords set up for every application you use is a real benefit to your security, and changing them often will maintain a high level of protection against external and internal threats.
+Having different passwords set up for every application you use is a real benefit to your security.
+Changing them often will maintain high protection against external and internal threats.

-It can be difficult to know where to begin when it comes to protecting your business from cybercrime and cyberattacks.
+Knowing where to begin when protecting your business from cybercrime and cyberattacks can be difficult.
 There’s so much information out there that it can become overwhelming, especially when the info is conflicting.

 You need a solution that’s right for your business and your employees.
 Get in touch with us today for a no-obligation